CraigsTraining/intro-to-declarative-pipeline/Exercise-03.md

 # Exercise 3.2

+In the following exercise we are going to demonstrate how you can use the Custom Marker feature of CloudBees Jenkins Enterprise to assign pipeline to a job based on an arbitrary file name like pom.xml.

 In order to complete the following exercise you will need to fork the following repositories into your Github organization:

 * https://github.com/PipelineHandsOn/maven-project